lasseebert/jamis_challenge/005_heap/README.md

 2351

 # Just get the encoding
+# This is a tree in which left means 0 and right means 1.
 iex(8)> Huffman.create_encoding(text)
 {{{{{{"h", {"l", {{{"]", "["}, {"M", "8"}}, "="}}}, "a"},
     {",", {{{{"@", "2"}, {{{"C", "D"}, "w"}, "0"}}, "."}, "p"}}},